 One purpose I had in my family archival research work, resulting in the 2014 publication “A History of My Eight Great Grandparents – Robertson.
 Eubank, Luke, Shepherd, Torian, Crawley, Jenkins, and Cocke” was to determine as well as I could the immigration and migration patterns of my eight great grandparents and their ancestors, e.g., the countries where ancestors immigrated from and where ancestors migrated to in America.
-In this section, I present what AncestryDNA suggests about my ancestors immigration and migration, against what I found based on my archival research.
+In this section, I present what AncestryDNA suggests about my ancestors immigration and migration, compared to my archival research findings.

 The results from AncestryDNA are that 98% of my ancestors came from England, Wales, and Northwestern Europe and 4% came from Germanic Europe.
 This is an exceptionally good agreement with what my archival research has found.
 Given below for my eight great grandparents are countries that I found that their ancestors immigrated from.

 Ancestors of Richard W. Robertson were identified who were from these countries: England.

 Ancestors of Mary A Eubank were identified who were from these countries: England..